Skip to main content

 Increase in taxable addition for electric cars: encourage travel by public transport

-As of January 1, 2026, the taxable addition for electric cars will be aligned with that of petrol and diesel cars.
-In this article, you will learn what this change means and how you can respond by encouraging sustainable travel with public transport.
-Additionally, we provide a clear cost overview: how much money can you save with a train subscription compared to a lease car?
-And what other opportunities are there, for example, to increase employee satisfaction?
+In this article, you will read what this change means and how you can respond by encouraging sustainable travel with public transport.
+We also give a clear overview of costs: how much money can you save with a train subscription compared to a lease car?
+And what other opportunities are there, for example to increase employee satisfaction?

 Loading...